spiniza/cyber-proxy/README.md

 if you already have Python, upgrade it by giving pip command `python -m pip install –upgrade pip` in command prompt.

-You can also download `atom-windows.zip` (32-bit) or `atom-x64-windows.zip` (64-bit) from the [releases page](https://github.com/atom/atom/releases/latest).
-The `.zip` version will not automatically update.

-Using [Chocolatey](https://chocolatey.org)?
-Run `cinst Atom` to install the latest version of Atom.

-### Linux

-Atom is only available for 64-bit Linux systems.

-Configure your distribution's package manager to install and update Atom by following the [Linux installation instructions](https://flight-manual.atom.io/getting-started/sections/installing-atom/#platform-linux) in the Flight Manual.
-You will also find instructions on how to install Atom's official Linux packages without using a package repository, though you will not get automatic updates after installing Atom this way.